Qytera-Gmbh/Qytera-Gmbh.github.io/articles/HTML_Report_Plugin.md

 The HTML report plugin is included in the Qtaf framework by default.
 You do not need to add any dependencies other than the Qtaf framework itself in your `pom.xml` file.

+You can view an example of an HTML report from QTAF here: <a href="https://qytera-gmbh.github.io/html_report/suite_crm/Report.html" target="_blank">HTML Report</a>

 ### Activating the HTML Report Plugin

 To activate the HTML-Report-Plugin you have to set the value `htmlReport.enabled` in the configuration file to true.
 Then run your test cases.